-Complex Sentence with multiple Subordinate clauses
+Complex sentence with subordinate clauses

 Complex sentences with two or more subordinate clauses involve a main clause accompanied by two or more dependent clauses.